 - Close the lead and set your timer for 5 minutes at the same moment you turn on your rice cooker.

 - In 5 minutes, turn your rice cooker off.
 Do not leave steamed broccoli in a rice cooker with a “warm” setting on, as it will continue cooking.
 Place broccoli on a plate and enjoy!

-Note: If you are using a multi-cooker instead of a rice cooker, you need to choose setting “STEAM” and then set the timer.
+If you are using a multi-cooker instead of a rice cooker, you need to choose setting “steam” and then set the timer.

 How to steam frozen broccoli in a rice cooker?
-Process for steaming frozen broccoli is identical as for fresh broccoli; you only need to extend time up to 10 minutes on your timer.
+You steam frozen broccoli the same way that you steam the fresh one.
+You only need to extend the time up to 10 minutes on your timer.

 We hope that our article was helpful and you will make use of all these methods to make your broccoli taste good.
 Feel free to leave any questions in the comment section below.
 Please, share with your friends if you found these recipes useful.